rbialoz/ZotReKey/README.md

 ### 0.3.1

 To the name of the attachment file the directory name of attachment in the storage folder of zotero is appended to create unique filenames even in cases when the first 50 characters of the title are still the same.
-The current file still have some code (commented out), which should be used for moving the attached file to a specific directpory.
+The current file still have some code (commented out), which should be used for moving the attached file to a specific directory.

 ### 0.3.0